lsst-sqre/jld-deploy/README.md

 # Automated JupyterLab Demo Deployment
 ## Introduction
 This is a mostly automated deployment of the Jupyterlabdemo for LSST.
-It assumes you will deploy on a kubernetes cluster using `kubectl` so you need the Google Cloud CLI in stalled.
+It assumes you will deploy on a kubernetes cluster using `kubectl` so you need the Google Cloud SDK in stalled.

 Ultimately this will spin up a full JupyterLab with LSST stack available in the notebooks.
 The server address must be mapped in DNS - this page suggests using AWS Route 53 for that.

+Before running deploy you will need to do `gcloud init`  and create a cluster.
+You can spin up a minimum cluster with a command  like :
+`gcloud container clusters create XXXX --num-nodes=2 --machine-type=n1-standard-2 --zone=us-central1-a`

+Get your cluster info especially the IP address `kubectl config view`

+Setup the DNS entry for your server name you will use below.

 ## Basic Usage

 If all you want to do is run an LSST JupyterLab Demo environment, hosted